kunwithgithub/Operating_System_Sychronization/REPORT.md

 before everytime we return 0 or -1.

 ## Testing ##
 We were able to pass all three semaphore testers provided by professor.

 For TPS testing, we were also able to pass the tps.c tester given by professor.
-We created two additional testers for testing tps protection errors and seg
+We also created two additional testers for testing tps protection errors and
-fault, and for testing more complex cases of TPS and error and corner cases.
+seg fault, and for testing more complex cases of TPS and error and corner cases.

 ### tps_protection.c ###
 In this tester, we basically followed professor's slides to test for tps